Link Search Menu Expand Document

 You can pass user attributes to Survicate as an additional layer of information about your users.
 Attributes can be used to:

-• Identify respondents (by default survey responses are anonymous)
+• Identify respondents (by default survey responses are anonymous).

-• Filter survey results
+• Filter survey results.

-Bear in mind that user attributes are cached, you only have to provide them once, e.g. when user logs in, not after each init().
+Bear in mind that user attributes are cached, you only have to provide them once, e.g. when user logs in, not after each initialize().
 You can also change their values at any time (which may potentially trigger showing the survey).

 Reseting user data for testing purposes